WebOrigami/docs/content/builtins/origami/sftp.md

 With this approach, `host.ori` contains no sensitive information and so is safe to check into source control.

-If your using cryptographic keys, omit the `password` field. `Origami.sftp` should connect with the same keys available to you via `ssh`.
+If you're using cryptographic keys, omit the `password` field. `Origami.sftp` should connect with the same keys available to you via `ssh`.

 ## Test your connection